 Is there an accumulation of neurotoxins, such as heavy metals, which are contributing to symptoms such as anxiety, psychosis, or depression?
 3

-By reviewing factors such as these with a professional, the individual is able to eliminate many obstacles to wellness.
+By reviewing factors such as these and others, with a professional, the individual is able to pinpoint and resolve or eliminate many obstacles to wellness.

 Counseling or Therapy for Cymbalta Abuse

 In addition to an integrative approach, which focuses on potential underlying issues, we always recommend seeing a counselor or therapist for support through the process of discontinuing Cymbalta.
 When an individual is dealing with Cymbalta withdrawal or side effects, fatigue and depression will often create a need for professional support to deal with the emotional trauma.

 Certain forms of counseling have shown to be as effective (if not more effective) compared to the medication itself.
 As an example, CBT, or Cognitive Behavioral Therapy, is reported as being very successful for symptoms such as anxiety and PTSD.
 For an individual who is having lighter symptoms and just in need of some encouragement, a life coach or therapist could help provide support in the healing process.4

 Whatever the situation, it is important that if someone wishes to discontinue Cymbalta, they need to find like-minded support.

 The long-term effects of Cymbalta, as well as painful side effects, are enough to make many users want to come off the medication.
 There are many alternatives to Cymbalta, and if used under the supervision of a licensed professional, discontinuing Cymbalta safely is possible.
 However, Cymbalta withdrawal is known to be a difficult process, and while it does not affect every person who attempts to stop taking Cymbalta, many users will experience Cymbalta Discontinuation Syndrome.5